MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 ## Does Azure Information Protection support on premises and hybrid scenarios?

-Yes, although Azure Information Protection is a cloud-based solution, it can classify, label, and protect documents and emails on-premises as well as in the cloud.
+Yes, although Azure Information Protection is a cloud-based solution, it can classify, label, and protect documents and emails that are stored on-premises, as well as in the cloud.

-If you have Exchange Server, SharePoint Server, and Windows file servers, deploy the [Rights Management connector](../deploy-use/deploy-rms-connector.md) so that these on-premises servers can use the data protection service of Azure Rights Management.
+If you have Exchange Server, SharePoint Server, and Windows file servers, you can deploy the [Rights Management connector](../deploy-use/deploy-rms-connector.md) so that these on-premises servers can use the Azure Rights Management service to protect your emails and documents.
 You can also synchronize and federate your Active Directory domain controllers with Azure AD for a more seamless authentication experience for users, for example, by using [Azure AD Connect](http://azure.microsoft.com/documentation/articles/active-directory-aadconnect/).

-Azure Rights Management automatically generates and manages XrML certificates as required, so it doesn’t use an on-premises PKI.
+The Azure Rights Management service automatically generates and manages XrML certificates as required, so it doesn’t use an on-premises PKI.
 For more information about how Azure Rights Management uses certificates, see the [Walkthrough of how Azure RMS works: First use, content protection, content consumption](../understand-explore/how-does-it-work.md#walkthrough-of-how-azure-rms-works-first-use-content-protection-content-consumption) section in the [How does Azure RMS work?](../understand-explore/how-does-it-work.md) article.

 ## I’ve heard a new release is going to be available soon, for Azure Information Protection—when will it be released?